Getting Started with Ruby on Heroku

 web, and the command needed to run it.
 The name “web” is important here.
 It declares that this process type will be attached to the HTTP routing stack of Heroku, and receive web traffic when deployed.

-You can now start your application locally using Foreman (installed as part of the Toolbelt):
+You can now start your application locally using the heroku local command (installed as part of the CLI):

 Your app will come up on port 5000.
 Test that it’s working with